2023 Best Liberal Arts General Studies Bachelor's Degree Schools in the New England Region

 Top 10 Best Liberal Arts General Studies Bachelor's Degree Schools

 Our 2023 rankings named Massachusetts Institute of Technology the best school in the New England Region for liberal arts general studies students working on their bachelor’s degree.
-Located in the city of Cambridge, MIT is a private not-for-profit school with a fairly large student population.
+Located in the medium-sized city of Cambridge, MIT is a private not-for-profit college with a fairly large student population.

 The average monthly payment of a loan this size is about $663, assuming that the borrower is on a 10-year repayment plan.